Virtual World Sportscar Historic Championship – 1981

 The following applies to VWSC entries only.
 MNRL will utilize loose skins without required adherence to the VWSC Number list or livery requirements (except in the case of meeting general CMS Standards – e.g. do not feature harmful language or acts).

-• Only drivers who have purchased an entry credit will be eligible to submit their livery into the mod pack.
+- Drivers must have completed 3 races from either last year’s VWSC championship to be eligible for livery submission to the mod.
 All other drivers will have to apply a loose skin (alt livery) to a default car appropriate to their class (for proper scoring).

-• ALL drivers/teams must post a screenshot of their custom skins in #liveries-and-info VWSC channel for admin approval prior to submission or use during an official event.
+- Drivers and teams are encouraged to share screenshots of their liveries in the CMS Discord.
 Drivers using unapproved skins may be asked to change it, run a default or possibly exit the event.

 Other Livery Requirements (VWSC and MNRL)

-• CMS window banners are required.
-Car numbers can be displayed however the driver wishes but must 1) be visible and legible on the front/left/right sides of the car and 2) comply with the class color (Black=Pro, Red=Pro-Am, Blue=Am).
-Liveries not containing required elements or containing inappropriate materials will be rejected and drivers may be subject to penalties and/or disciplinary actions.
+- Car numbers can be displayed however drivers wish but must 1) be visible and legible on the front/left/right sides of the car and 2) comply with the class color (Black #/White background=Pro, White #/Black background=Am).
+Liveries not containing required elements or containing inappropriate materials will be rejected

 RACE REGISTRATION